 - 13.1.
-Use-of-Force Report: - 13.2. student explains why good use-of-force reports are important. - 13.3. student explains how serious the crime was. - 13.4. student explains that there was an imminent threat (to the officer or the public) and explain what the threat was. - 13.5. student explains what the level of resistance (if any) there was and/or explain if the suspect tried to flee. - 13.6. student includes approach considerations, intervention options, and follow-through considerations in the report. - 13.7.
-Crimes Against Property Report: - 13.8. student includes the 5 W's (+2 H's How and How Much) in the report. - 13.9. student includes the elements of the crime. - 13.10. student includes identifying information of the suspect(s) and property in question.

-- 13.11. student includes observations at the scene. - 13.12. student includes directions for follow-up. - 13.13. student does not include options, editorials, assumptions, or identifying information on confidential informants. - 13.14.
-Crimes Against Person(s): - 13.15. student describes the scene. - 13.16. student describes any injuries. - 13.17. student documents witness statements and contact information. - 13.18. student documents every individual's spontaneous statements/excited utterances. - 13.19. student documents every individual's demeanor (including children) - 13.20. student documents any attempt made by a suspect to intimidate the victim or manipulate the interview. - 13.21. student documents any evidence collected. - 13.22. student documents the victim's rights information given and information regarding community resources/safety planning. - 13.23.
-Probable Cause Affidavit: - 13.24. student outlines the factual justification for why a judge should consent to an arrest or search warrant. - 13.25. student outlines the factual justification for why an arrest was made during a crime-in-progress. - 13.26. student states the various facts leading up to the decision to arrest or search the suspect. - 13.27. student shows that it is more than likely that a crime took place and specific items and people involved in the crime are likely to be found at a certain place at a certain time. - 13.28. student's written statement, made under oath, establishes probable cause beyond suspicion.
+Use-of-Force Report: - 13.2. you explain why good use-of-force reports are important. - 13.3. you explain how serious the crime was. - 13.4. you explain that there was an imminent threat (to the officer or the public) and explain what the threat was. - 13.5. you explain what the level of resistance (if any) there was and/or explain if the suspect tried to flee. - 13.6. you describe approach considerations, intervention options, and follow-through considerations in the report. - 13.7.
+Crimes Against Property Report: - 13.8. you use the 5 W's (+2 H's How and How Much) in the report. - 13.9. you describe the elements of the crime. - 13.10. you provide identifying information of the suspect(s) and property in question. - 13.11. you describe observations at the scene. - 13.12. you provide directions for follow-up. - 13.13. you avoid use of options, editorials, assumptions, or identifying information on confidential informants. - 13.14.
+Crimes Against Person(s): - 13.15. you describe the scene. - 13.16. you describe any injuries. - 13.17. you document witness statements and contact information. - 13.18. you document every individual's spontaneous statements/excited utterances. - 13.19. you document every individual's demeanor (including children) - 13.20. you document any attempt made by a suspect to intimidate the victim or manipulate the interview. - 13.21. you document any evidence collected. - 13.22. you document the victim's rights information given and information regarding community resources/safety planning. - 13.23.
+Probable Cause Affidavit: - 13.24. you provide the factual justification for why a judge should consent to an arrest or search warrant. - 13.25. you describe the factual justification for why an arrest was made during a crime-in-progress. - 13.26. you state the various facts leading up to the decision to arrest or search the suspect. - 13.27. you show that it is more than likely that a crime took place and specific items and people involved in the crime are likely to be found at a certain place at a certain time. - 13.28. your written statement, made under oath, establishes probable cause beyond suspicion.